-The analytics dashboard provides a holistic overview of your users’ activity via several view-specific charts and graphs.
-Views can be filtered by segment (the same segments you used previously for guide targeting may apply here) as well as time frame.
-Each view gives you a particular insight into the behavior of your users in your application.
+The analytics dashboard provides a holistic overview of your users’ activity via several charts and graphs.
+Views can be filtered by segment (the same segments you previously used for guide targeting can be applied here) and time frame.
+Each section gives you a particular insight into the behavior of your users while using your application.

 - Visitor Counts

 - Visitor Overview

 - Top Pages